orbitalquark/textadept/docs/api.md

 <a id="textadept.run.compile"></a>
 #### `textadept.run.compile`(*filename*)

-Compiles file *filename* or the current file using an appropriate shell command from the `compile_commands` table.
+Prompts the user with the command entry to compile file *filename* or the current file using an appropriate shell command from the `compile_commands` table.
-The shell command is determined from the file's filename, extension, or language in that order.
+The shell command is determined from the file's filename, extension, or language, in that order.
 Emits `COMPILE_OUTPUT` events.

 Parameters: